haekhaek/HSphoto/README.md

 # HSphoto

-It's a tool where you can tag and upload your pictures/videos and search for the tag and meta informations of the pictures if availible.
+With HSphoto you can tag and upload your images/videos, and search for the tag and meta informations of the file.

 Installation: